-- Think of touch as your baby’s first language.
-Tiny gestures like holding your newborn’s hands and stroking his or her face also help your baby to feel secure.
+Think of touch as your baby’s first language.
+Tiny gestures like holding your newborn’s hands and stroking his or her face also help your baby feel secure.
 Gently massaging your baby not only helps him or her to relax, but also increases blood flow and stimulates their digestive track.
 Learn more about the methods and benefits of baby massage.

-- Singing and talking.
 It shouldn’t be surprising to hear that a newborn can recognize his or her mother’s voice from the moment of birth.
 After all, your baby has been listening to you talk from inside the womb.
 Just like holding and touching, singing and talking to your baby helps to solidify their sense of safety and security.
 Not sure what to talk about?
 Babies often enjoy just listening to your conversations or your descriptions of their activities and environments.

-Keep in mind that bonding is a process, not an instinct.
+Overall, keep in mind that bonding is a process, not an instinct.
 And it’s different for every parent and every baby.
 Remember that you are building a bond that is meant to last a lifetime, so don’t expect it to happen overnight.
 Give yourself time to adjust to the demands of motherhood and time to get to know your baby.